PeARSearch/PeARS-federated/README.md

 If you want to search and index in several languages at the same time, you can add multilingual support to your English install.
 To do this:

-    python3 install_language.py lc
+    flask pears install-language lc

 where you should replace lc with a language code of your choice.
-For now, we are only supporting English (en), German (de) and French (fr) but more languages are coming!
+For now, we are only supporting English (en), German (de), French (fr) and Malayalam (ml) but more languages are coming!

 ##### 5. Set up your .env